Many MBA programs take about two years to complete, but there are options for people seeking alternative timelines.

 Here’s a breakdown of the different types of MBA programs:

-Part-time MBA: A part-time MBA program usually takes between three and five years to complete, and classes are scheduled outside of normal business hours.
-This allows students to work full time while attending school.
+Part-time MBA: A part-time MBA program usually takes three to five years to complete, and classes are scheduled outside of regular business hours.
+This allows students to work full-time while attending school.
 In fact, you might also see them called weekend or evening MBA programs.

 Accelerated MBA: Sometimes referred to as a one-year MBA program, an accelerated MBA program only takes about one year to complete.
-In order to condense the timeframe, many accelerated MBA programs will require either a bachelor’s degree in business or a series of prerequisite courses, and may lean on prior work experience to swiftly move through topics.
-It could be possible to continue working during an accelerated MBA program, however many programs do require full-time enrollment.
+To condense the timeframe, many accelerated MBA programs will require either a bachelor’s degree in business or a series of prerequisite courses and may lean on prior work experience to swiftly move through topics.
+It could be possible to continue working during an accelerated MBA program; however, many programs do require full-time enrollment.

-When you're looking at MBA options, you may come across specialized programs, designed for individuals at different stages in their career or with different career goals.
+When you're looking at MBA options, you may come across specialized programs designed for individuals at different stages in their careers or with different career goals.
 Some common programs include:

 Executive MBA: Designed for full-time professionals about a decade into their careers, an executive MBA program typically takes about two years to complete, with the bulk of the classes taking place on weekends.

-Global MBA: Like a full-time MBA, a global MBA will typically take around two years to complete on a full-time schedule.
-The difference is in the program scope: a global MBA will emphasize global business practices, and may attract a more internationally diverse group of candidates.
+Global MBA: Like a full-time MBA, a global MBA typically takes around two years to complete on a full-time schedule.
+The difference is in the program scope: a global MBA will emphasize global business practices and may attract a more internationally diverse group of candidates.

-Dual MBA: A dual degree program is basically a double major.
+Dual MBA: A dual-degree program is basically a double major.
 There are a variety of dual MBA programs, often combined with law degrees (JD) or other master’s or doctorate degrees in health care, public policy, international studies, or technology.
-Dual MBAs are fast-tracked in that you are able to complete two degrees at the same time, however depending on the program, they may take longer than the two years often anticipated with a full-time MBA program.
+Dual MBAs are fast-tracked in that you can complete two degrees at the same time; however, depending on the program, they may take longer than the two years often anticipated with a full-time MBA program.

-The biggest factors that impact the amount of time it will take your complete your MBA program are your program type, enrollment status, and additional specializations.
+The most significant factors that impact how long it will take you to complete your MBA program are your program type, enrollment status, and additional specializations.
 Let's take a closer look at each factor.

-Online MBA programs are gaining more popularity among applicants, thanks in part to the flexibility these programs can offer.
-Online MBA candidates are able to learn from anywhere with an internet connection, sometimes on their own schedule, and often for a lower tuition than an in-person program.
+Online MBA programs are gaining popularity among applicants, thanks in part to their flexibility.
+Online MBA candidates can learn from anywhere with an internet connection, sometimes on their own schedule, and often for a lower tuition than an in-person program.

 In general, online programs require the same time commitments as their in-person counterparts because the programs are pretty comparable.
-For example, a full-time online MBA program may take two years to complete, whereas a part-time online MBA program may take between three and five years to complete.
+For example, a full-time online MBA program may take two years to complete, whereas a part-time online MBA program may take between three and five years.

-If you are looking to complete your MBA quickly and with flexible learning options, consider looking for an online accelerated MBA program.
+If you want to complete your MBA quickly and with flexible learning options, consider looking for an online accelerated MBA program.

-For a shorter time commitment, you may be able to achieve your goals with a Master of Science (MS) in business or a professional certificate.
-The iMSM from University of Illinois and Google Project Management Professional Certificate are two programs designed to explore business practices in less time than a traditional MBA might take.
+For a shorter time commitment, you may be able to achieve your goals with a Master of Science (MS) in business or a Professional Certificate.
+By earning the Google Project Management Professional Certificate, you’ll gain an immersive understanding of the practices and skills needed to succeed in an entry-level project management role.

 To help determine the right path for you, consider your goals and how each business education program may help you achieve them in the timeframe that feels most right for you.

-The cost of acquiring your MBA degree can range from tens of thousands of dollars to over $200,000—all depending on the program you attend.
-Because of this wide variation in potential investment, and because everyone going to business school will have their own post-degree career goals, your return on investment (ROI) might look very different from the ROI of someone attending a different school, or even that of your classmate.
+The cost of acquiring your MBA degree can range from tens of thousands of dollars to over $160,000—all depending on the program you attend [2].
+Because of this wide variation in potential investment, and because everyone attending business school will have their own post-degree career goals, your return on investment (ROI) might look very different from the ROI of someone attending a different school or your classmate.

 Continuing to work while attending business school can have some benefits, including the potential to advance your career or mitigate lost wages.
 If you prefer to work full-time while getting your MBA, there are a number of programs that allow for that level of flexibility, namely part-time MBAs and executive MBAs.